ClearCreekSci/WeatherStation/electronics/README.md

 |Adafruit|STEMMA QT/Qwiic JST SH 4-pin Cable 1 mm pitch with Female Sockets|Connector|1|https://www.adafruit.com/product/4397|
 |Multiple|Female to female jumper wires|Optional: use instead of the STEMMA QT/Qwiic connector|4|https://www.adafruit.com/product/1950|

+## Setting up the Raspberry PI

+TODO: Describe how to access the Raspberry Pi through connected monitor and keyboard OR through ssh.
+Refer to installing the OS in the software section.
+We mostly want help the consumer get familiar with using the Raspberry Pi here.
+We may also want to link to a CCS video demonstrating how to setup the PI for different environments (Windows/Linux host).

 ## Wiring Diagram